vinayakjadhav/jR3DCarousel/README.md

 # jR3DCarousel
 **j**Query **R**esponsive **3D** **Carousel** - __jR3DCarousel__ by Vinayak Rangnathrao Jadhav

+jR3DCarousel is a derived from the origin project - [jRCarousel](https://github.com/vinayakjadhav/jRCarousel)

 ###### jR3DCarousel is a jQuery plugin for responsive 3d carousel with modern effects and multiple options.

 ## Features